acl-org/arr-dc-website/_pages/protocol.md

 ### Important changes

-Before the April 2024 cycle of ARR, data collection was already happening.
 From April 2024 onwards, the protocol described above will be in place.
 Below are the key novelties with respect to the pre-April 2024 protocol:

 - Meta-reviewers will be asked to sign a license agreement to donate their meta-reviews of a cycle.
 The collection of meta-reviews is a new addition to the